Dale Bumpers: Elections

 Unlike Bumpers, Bill Clinton lost in the Reagan electoral vote landslide, temporarily sidelined by the Republican Frank D. White.
 In 1986, Bumpers defeated his Republican opponent, later U.S. Representative for Arkansas's 3rd congressional district and Governor Asa Hutchinson.
 In 1992, after besting State Auditor Julia Hughes Jones with 64 percent of the vote in the Democratic primary, he defeated future governor Mike Huckabee in the general election.
 The next year, Jones switched to the GOP and unsuccessfully ran for secretary of state in 1994.
-In 1998, when Bumpers retired, the Democratic choice, former U. S. Representative Blanche Lambert Lincoln of Arkansas's 1st congressional district, comfortably defeated the Republican nominee, Fay Boozman, a state senator who was later the Arkansas Department of Health director under Governor Huckabee.
+In 1998, when Bumpers retired, the Democratic choice, former U. S. Representative Blanche Lincoln of Arkansas's 1st congressional district, comfortably defeated the Republican nominee, Fay Boozman, a state senator who was later the Arkansas Department of Health director under Governor Huckabee.

-Senate tenure
+Tenure

-Bumpers was elected to the Senate four times, beginning with his huge victory over Fulbright, the veteran chairman of the United States Senate Foreign Relations Committee.
-Bumpers chaired the Senate Committee on Small Business and Entrepreneurship from 1987 until 1995, when the GOP took control of the Senate for a dozen years following the 1994 elections.
-Bumpers served as ranking minority member of the Senate Committee on Energy and Natural Resources from 1997 until his retirement in 1999.
+Bumpers was elected to the U.S. Senate four times, beginning with his huge victory over Fulbright, the veteran chairman of the United States Senate Foreign Relations Committee.
+Bumpers chaired the Senate Committee on Small Business and Entrepreneurship from 1987 until 1995, when the Republicans took control of the Senate for a dozen years following the 1994 elections.
+Bumpers served as ranking minority member of the Senate Energy and Natural Resources Committee from 1997 until his retirement in 1999.
 In the Senate, Bumpers was known for his oratorical skills and for his prodigious respect for the Constitution of the United States.
 He never supported any constitutional amendment.

 Bumpers decided not to seek the Democratic presidential nomination in 1984 and 1988, despite support from many colleagues, including Senator Paul Simon of Illinois, who ultimately also contested the 1988 nomination won by Michael Dukakis.
 Initially named as one of Walter Mondale's top potential choices for his vice presidential running mate in 1984, he took his name out of the running early in the process.

 Bumpers stated that his main reason for not running was fear of "a total disruption of the closeness my family has cherished."
 Many observers felt that Bumpers perhaps lacked the obsessive ambition required of a presidential candidate, especially one who would have started out the process with low name identification.
 Another factor often mentioned was Bumpers's key vote in killing labor law reform in 1978, a vote that angered organized labor and had clearly not been forgotten by labor leaders nearly a decade later.